 Would it help you right now to be able to talk about problems in your life or relationships?
 If so I can provide you with a safe and confidential space where you can share troubles, explore what is most important to you and find new ways to live well.

 Taking the first step

-I know that when we’re already troubled or struggling, taking the first step of talking to someone can often feel like yet another life challenge to be faced.
+In my experience, taking the first step of talking to someone can often feel like yet another challenge to be overcome.
 If you choose an initial session with me, I’ll be especially aware of this step you’ve taken.
-I’ll listen closely and supportively to your concerns with a view to us beginning a working relationship, if after our first meeting that feels right for you.
+I’ll listen closely, supportively and without judgement to your concerns.

 How I work